arcuru/eideticadb/docs/src/user_guide/index.md

 ## Project Status

-EideticaDB is currently under active development.
+Eidetica is currently under active development.
 The core functionality is working, but APIs are considered **experimental** and may change in future releases.
 It is suitable for evaluation and prototyping, but not yet recommended for production systems requiring long-term API stability.

 <!-- TODO: Add links to versioning policy or release notes once available -->